neutron-org/neutron-docs/docs/neutron/tokenomics/reserve/overview.md

 # Overview

+This document describes the **Reserve contract** for the Neutron network.

-**The Reserve** contract keeps and distribute funds vested from Treasury in form of one-off payments.
+**The Reserve** contract keeps and distributes funds vested from Treasury in form of one-off payments.

 ## Deployment